AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-project-overview.md

 ---
-description: Understand the various methods available for exporting data from Analysis Workspace.
+description: Understand the various methods available for exporting from Analysis Workspace.
 keywords: Analysis Workspace
 title: Export project data overview
 feature: Curate and Share
 ---
 # Export overview

-Customer Journey Analytics allows you to export Customer Journey Analytics data.
-You might want to export from Customer Journey Analytics for a number of reasons, such as storing large amounts of historical data or analyzing raw data in third-party tools.
+You can export Customer Journey Analytics data from Analysis Workspace.
+You might want to export Customer Journey Analytics data for a number of reasons, such as to store large amounts of historical data or to analyze raw data in third-party tools.

 The following sections describe supported file types, the various methods available for exporting, and the advantages of each method.